 Aviezer, Miriam.
 The Soldier with the Golden Buttons.
-Jerusalem: 1980 (published in Slovenian, Croat, Hebrew and English);
+Jerusalem: Yad Vashem, 1977 (published in Slovenian, Croat, Hebrew and English).

 Ben-Zion, Dina.
 Presence and Disappearance: Jews and Judaism in Former Yugoslavia in the Mirror of Literature.
 (Hebrew with English Introduction).
-Jerusalem: 2002;
+Jerusalem: Hebrew University, 2002.

 Erlich, Vera St. Family in Transition: A Study of 300 Yugoslav Villages.
-Princeton: 1966;
+Princeton: Princeton University Press, 1966.

 Gross, Mirjana.
 Vladavina hrvatsko-Srpske koalicije 1906–1907 (The Regime of the Croat-Serb Coalition).
 Belgrade: 1960;